-Managed Risk Growth Fund The fund's investment objective is to provide growth of capital while seeking to manage volatility and provide downside protection.
+American Funds Global Growth Portfolio The fund's investment objective is to provide long-term growth of capital.
 While it has no present intention to do so, the fund's board may change the fund's investment objective without shareholder approval upon 60 days' prior written notice to shareholders.
-The fund pursues its investment objective by investing in Class 1 shares of the American Funds Insurance Series - Growth Fund (the "Growth Fund") and the American Funds Insurance Series - The Bond Fund of America ("The Bond Fund of America"), while seeking to manage portfolio volatility and risk of loss primarily through the use of exchange-traded options and futures contracts.